Developing suburban Charleston shopping center announces 22 tenants

 On the shelf

-The Pig continues to nudge its way back into the South Carolina grocery market.
+The Pig continues to nudge its way back into the South Carolina grocery industry.

-A new Piggly Wiggly opened this week in a former 21,000-square-foot Bi-Lo store in St. Matthews as the only supermarket in Calhoun County near Columbia.
+A new Piggly Wiggly opened this week in a former 21,000-square-foot Bi-Lo store in St. Matthews as the only supermarket in Calhoun County.
 It follows the recent addition of two Piggly Wiggly supermarkets in former Bi-Lo stores in the Charleston area.

 The franchise owner in St. Matthews is Gary Jones, who once operated a store for the now-defunct Piggly Wiggly Carolina Co. of Charleston.
-All of the new Piggly Wiggly stores are independently owned.
+All of the new Piggly Wiggly stores in South Carolina are independently owned.

 Window treatment